xXJohamXx/movie_DASHboard/CODE_OF_CONDUCT.md

 ## ENFORCEMENT

-Any incident of harassment or unacceptable behavior can be reported to the team members by contacting at yaouhu@student.ubc.ca, mehwishbhat.ubc@gmail.com.
+Any incident of harassment or unacceptable behavior can be reported to the team members by contacting jonah.hamilton@alumni.ubc.ca, .
 After reviewing the complaint , the project team will take any steps deemed necessary.
 The privacy of the complaint is to be maintained by the project team.

 ## ATTRIBUTION